Regents chair defends group's decision to keep Durkin, Evans in University of Maryland roles

 The regents oversaw a pair of reports — initially called for by Loh — that evaluated the football program after McNair died of heatstroke following a football practice in College Park.

 The first investigation was commissioned to look into the athletic department’s procedures and protocols on the day McNair fell ill.
-That inquiry, led by sports medicine consultant Dr. Rod Walters, found staff made a host of errors — including failing to immerse McNair in cold water, which experts say is the best practice and could have saved his life.
-The report determined trainers had failed to move the immersion tanks to the field because the location of practice changed at the last minute.
+That inquiry, led by Dr. Rod Walters, a sports medicine consultant, found staff made a host of errors — including failing to immerse McNair in cold water, which experts say is the best practice and could have saved his life.
+The report determined trainers had failed to move the immersion tanks to the field because the location of the practice changed at the last minute.

-The second investigation looked into the football team’s culture, following an explosive ESPN article that deemed the atmosphere “toxic.”
+The second investigation looked into the football team’s culture, following an explosive ESPN article in August that deemed the atmosphere “toxic.”
 An eight-person commission later found the football program “fostered a culture where problems festered because too many players feared speaking out.”

-Its roughly 200-page report highlighted instances of the mental and physical abuse of players, and delved into two years worth of problems within the athletic department.
+The commission’s roughly 200-page report highlighted instances of the mental and physical abuse of players, and delved into two years of problems within the athletic department.
 The commission found that the department “lacked a culture of accountability” and was plagued by frequent turnover, dissension and infighting.

 For a transcript of The Sun’s interview with Brady, click here.